luccaloopz/Portfolio-1/README.md

 # Portfolio-1

+## **Deployed Link**

+Please click on the following link to be navigated to the portfolio: https://luccaloopz.github.io/Portfolio-1/

 ## **Description**

 The purpose of this homework was to create a portfolio of my coding projects.
 The site includes an "About Me" section where the visitor will find a picture of myself as well as a small blurb describing my professional journey up until the creation of this portfolio.
 The site also includes a "Contact Me" section as well as a navigation bar at the top of the site that includes a link my most updated resume.